aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer.md

 TSV files summarizing the regional statistics are also created for each subject.

 !!! note
-    The full list of features extracted from the FreeSurfer pipeline can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#t1-freesurfer-freesurfer-based-processing-of-t1-weighted-mr-images).
+    The full list of features extracted from the FreeSurfer pipeline can be found in [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#t1-freesurfer-freesurfer-based-processing-of-t1-weighted-mr-images).

 <!-- ## Visualization of the results